Seven surprising facts about my travelling lifestyle, on www.thiswildlifeofmine.com

 Think my life is just one long instagram feed?
 Think again.

-Five years ago my dog died.
+Nearly ten years ago my dog died.
 It gutted me.
 Afterwards, I spent about nine months in a numb haze, all while backpacking Asia, working in Australia and getting a dream job in Africa.
 Would you know it from my social media accounts?
 Not at all.
 And while I had some amazing experiences during that time, I was also pretty miserable.
 Not the kind of travelling lifestyle you want.
 Eventually the depression subsided, but I was left with hormonal mood swings that controlled my life.
 It was only in 2018, when I decided to finally see a doctor about it, that I was prescribed a low dose antidepressant for PMS (yes guys, that’s a real thing, and it sucks).
 And they changed my life.
 I am not at all ashamed to admit this to people, it’s a part of who I am, and I am thankful every day not to experience what I used to called my ‘depresso days’ at certain times of the month.

 Sunrise at Cape Spear, near St. John's, Canada.
 My travelling lifestyle.

-I never arrive somewhere without knowing when I’ll leave.
+6. I never arrive somewhere without knowing when I’ll leave.

 Not to the exact date, but I always have an idea.
 Mainly it’s because I’m always planning ahead to the next step in my journey.
-This definitely links in with the not being able to stay anywhere longer than four months part of my travelling lifestyle.
+This definitely links in with the ‘not being able to stay anywhere longer than four months’ part of my travelling lifestyle.
 Whenever I decide to stop and stay somewhere for a while to save some money, I always know when I’m going to leave, sometimes even before I get there!
 Whether it’s the specific term of a job, or the length of a season, or just my mental incapacity for commitment, there’s always an end date in sight.

 Walking on an old stone wall at Lough Gur, Ireland

-I don’t get homesick.
+7. I don’t get homesick.

 It’s not that I don’t love home.
 I do.
 I love everything about Ireland, I love my friends and family, I love where I live.
-But I have no desire to spend the rest of my life there.
+But I have no desire to spend the rest of my life there (hence the house in Italy!).
 Not getting homesick is definitely a benefit when you travel as much as I do.
 I don’t know why, but it’s like my brain is configured to simply accept the situation I’m currently in.
 This often applies to people too, which is why I don’t find it difficult constantly meeting new people, becoming friends, then saying goodbye knowing it’s unlikely we’ll ever see each other again.
 We’re always being told to live in the now, in the moment, and while I spend a ridiculous amount of time thinking about the future (and the past), I guess this is just my brain’s way of doing what it’s told.
 Funny, huh?

 Do you travel much?
 How does your travelling lifestyle differ to mine?
 I’m always interested to hear about other people’s lives.